jamesaduncan/osom.guide/src/executive.md

 ## Introduction

-The Organised Services Operating Model (OSOM) is a template operating model to help organisations who are adopting a service-based approach to delivering to their users.
-This is in opposition to a functional model, where capabilities are grouped by skills and ownership of the delivery to users is an endeavour shared between those functions.

 The OSOM executive both governs the network of services and holds the managers of those services to account through the variety of mechanisms documented in the terms of reference.